TekBot-Robotics-Challenge/2025-Team-Innovators-Docs/IT/Readme.md

 ## 📁 Folder Structure

-📂 documentation-it/
+📂 IT/
 │
-├── 📄 README.md → General folder overview
+├── 📄 Readme.md → General folder overview
-├── 📁 projets/ → Detailed sheets for each IT project
-└── 📁 outils/ → Tutorials and configurations for used tools
+├── 📁 week-1/ → Creating class for a robot test from the first week ├── 📁 week-2/ → ROS2 introduction test from the second week